QPThree/101d1/201/13read.md

 Keys are strings and have values that can be paired with them.
 One can access a value by calling the key in the localStorage as one would call an index in an array.

-The storage amont with HTML5 Storage is 5 megabytes.
+The storage amount with HTML5 Storage is 5 megabytes.

-An imporant note is that values are also stored as strings.
+An important note is that values are also stored as strings.
 As such, when accessing the values via their paired key, you'll need to coerce the string into your desired datatype (e.g. parseInt()).

 ~ QP3